cmusmashlab/cmusmashlab.github.io/README.md

 - `title`: Verbatim paper title
 - `video`: (optional) Link to external video, such as YouTube or Vimeo.
 - `video_embed`: (optional) HTML embed code for video player
+- `onhomepage` : true if want to showcase on homepage
+- `name` : short name (e.g., SpiroCall or EarBit)

 ## Scraping the ACM DL